 Want to know the hottest trend in book publishing?
 It’s the growing number of authors who choose to publish their books themselves.
 Today there are more than three times as many books independently published as those published by the likes of Doubleday and Simon & Schuster.
 With traditional publishing in the tighter grip of a few major corporations that take fewer risks with newcomers, the pendulum will continue to swing.

 There are many advantages to independent publishing: complete control over content, better deals on book sales and royalties, a faster turnaround from writing to publishing, etc. Authors also have more options for publishing at more affordable costs than 20 years ago.
 However, you need to understand the terrain to find the best home for your book and steer clear of unnecessary costs.
 As your self-publishing coach, I will help you sort through the print-on-demand firms, independent printers and other self-publishing entities and advise you on how to deal with them.
 I’ve had two books of my own commercially published and three books self-published, and I’ve assisted dozens of clients in both domains.
 I can help you make the decisions that are right for YOUR book.

 Book Marketing Coach

 When you get your book published (congratulations!), you will find that whether you published independently or caught on in traditional publishing, the primary force in marketing your book is…you!
 I can help you find your audience by advising on marketing tools and helping you pinpoint where to find your readers.
 My first book, Not, Now, Honey, I’m Watching the Game, attracted major national media, primarily through my efforts.
-I can offer tips for you to take charge of your book marketing.
-I also can help you produce professional press releases and and other communication, and provide guidance on how to best utilize social media and other tools to boost your book’s visibility.
+I can offer guidance and practical ideas for boosting your book’s visibility and sales.